alteryx/ayx-developer-sdk/docs/howto/weather-and-distance-tool/README.md

     self.provider.io.info(f"{self.name} tool started")
 ```
 > :information_source: Protect your API keys!
 They are included here for ease of use and the assumption is that nobody will look at your version of the code.
-If you need to check your code int into version control, make sure to remove your keys!
+If you need to check your code into version control, make sure to remove your keys!

 ### Weather API Function
 To keep our code clean, we will write a function called `_get_weather` that takes a destination city, and calculates the distance from our origin which we set in the intialization step.